hamishjefford/eyeMod/README.md

 ###OSX or Linux with Make

-Navigate to the eyeMod Directory:
+In Terminal navigate to the eyeMod directory and exectute the follow commands in order

 mkdir build

 cd build

-cmake ../
+cmake ..

 make